 Dr. Maria Johnson is a scholar, philanthropist, and author whose work focuses on inequalities in race, gender, family, and policy.
 Dr. Johnson leads the Black Women and Girls Fund (BWGF), which awards grants to projects that seek to improve the lives of and fight barriers faced by Black women and girls.
 With BWGF, Dr. Johnson also seeks to empower the leadership and expertise of Black women and girls.

 Maria S. Johnson, Ph.D. is an author, scholar, and funder who focuses on inequalities in race, gender, and family.
 Her research uses qualitative methods and critical race and gender theories to examine the intersection of race, gender, and class discourse within Black daughter-father relationships, fatherhood studies, and family policies.
-She is currently completing a book to be published by NYU Press titled Black Daughters, Black Fathers: Understanding Complex Family Relationships.
+She is currently completing a book under contract with NYU Press titled Black Daughters, Black Fathers: Understanding Complex Family Relationships.
 Additionally, she has published works on intersectionality and family relationships in top research journals, including Gender & Society and the Du Bois Review: Social Science Research on Race, and has published other works about the efforts of Black women to fight stereotypes and embrace positive images in areas like philanthropy and social media.

 Dr. Johnson earned a Ph.D. in public policy and sociology from the University of Michigan and a BA in history from Hampton University.